actions-marketplace-validations/mattdavis0351_packet-create-project/README.md

 # Creating projects

-With this action you can automate yoru workflow to provision projects using the [packet.com api](https://api.packet.net).
+With this action you can automate your workflow by provisioning projects using the [packet.com api](https://api.packet.net).

 To use this action you will first need an [authentication token](https://www.packet.com/developers/api/authentication/) which can be generated through the [Packet Portal](https://app.packet.net/login?redirect=%2F%3F__woopraid%3DjUPDKi0tqtym).